vectara/vectara-docs/www/docs/common-use-cases/semantic-search/custom_dimensions.md

 ### Querying
 Even if the absolute value of the custom dimension is small, it will still have a large impact on the score.
-Try to keep he document values in the -100 to +100 range so that you don't need to suppress these values further.
+Try to keep the document values in the -100 to +100 range so that you don't need to suppress these values further.
 Depending on how your document values scale, query values for a custom dimension should normally be in a range of -0.1 to 0.1, or even smaller like -0.01 to 0.01 if